thinkahead/faas-fn/README.md

 ```

 ## Samples
-### Return PI or Euler's constant to the wanted accuracy
+### Return PI or Euler's number to the wanted accuracy
 #### Print value of Pi to fixed accuracy
 The dockerfile-ppc64le template contains a Dockerfile using perl from alpine:3.12 docker image.
 The ENV is set as follows for computing the value of Pi with the fixed value of 100 digits
 ```